 …suing them for selling your car at unreasonably low price, forcing you to pay an unfairly large deficiency.

-…filing Chapter 7 or Chapter 8 bankruptcy in Georgia.
+…filing Chapter 7 bankruptcy in Georgia.

 Car repossession is a complex process under the Georgia law and is best left to the experts.
 Galler Law, a reputed law firm based in Atlanta, has expert attorneys well versed in repossession laws in Georgia.
 If you are at risk of losing your vehicle to repossession, don’t delay in contacting us.
 This may make a difference between your retaining or losing your dream car.